Genuine Buffalo Felt Company wads

 Here's how to apply lube to dry wads:

-• If you can't find home-processed lard, buy it at a grocery store.
-But read both the "Contents" label and the "Nutrition Facts" label.
-The "Contents" label of some store-bought lard will say it contains added salt, a weird something called "BHT," and even citric acid—none of which you want in your rifle or pistol bore.
+If you buy lard in a supermarket, read both the "Contents" label and the "Nutrition Facts" label.
+The "Contents" label of store-bought lard will say it contains added salt, a weird something called "BHT," and even citric acidnone of which you want in your rifle or pistol bore.
 The "Nutrition Facts" label should say "Sodium 0mg 0%."
 No sodium means no salt.

 Congratulations.
 You have just: